svenha/kaldi-adapt-lm/README.md

 If you see strange errors during the adaptation process it might be that you ran out of memory.
 I've tested the scripts on a Raspberry Pi 4 2GB using small language models and it worked fine, but requirements might increase exponentially depending on the size of you model.

+## To-Do

+- Explain how to edit the model dictionary to add completely new words
+- Add new words automatically to a dict via G2P models e.g. using [Phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus)
+- `model.conf` file is kind of random.
+Understand and improve if necessary.

 ## Links

 - [SEPIA STT Server](https://github.com/SEPIA-Framework/sepia-stt-server)